Hagebuttenmark

-Hagebuttenmark, also called Hägenmark (Swabian dialect), Hiffenmark (East Franconian dialect) or Buttenmost (Switzerland), is the traditional name for a fruit preserve made from rose hips, sugar, and sometimes red wine.
+Hagebuttenmark, also called Hägenmark (Swabian dialect), Hiffenmark (East Franconian dialect) is the traditional name for a fruit preserve made from rose hips, sugar, and sometimes red wine.
+Buttenmost (Switzerland), refers to the unsweetened base product made from only rose hips and water.

 In the past, preserves were an important source of vitamin C. In addition, rose hips can be harvested and processed into the preserve in winter.
 Hagebuttenmark is used as a spread on bread, as sweetener in beverages and as condiment on desserts and pastries.
-It is for example the typical filling for Krapfen in Franconia.
+It is, for example, the typical filling for Krapfen in Franconia.

 Food law aspects

 In the European Union, commercially produced Hagebuttenmark has to be declared as "Hagebuttenkonfitüre extra" or "Konfitüre einfach" (fruit preserve onefold).
 Since the "Hagebuttenkonfitüre extra" with kernels is not edible, there's a special provision that allows declaration of the Hagebuttenmark (without kernels) as "Konfitüre extra".
 If it is produced in raw processing (see Preparation), it may not be named "Konfitüre" as it does not contain the required anhydrous mass of 60%.